chingu-voyages/voyage-project-tier1-restaurantsim/README.md

 - Menu Customization

-  - [ ] Use Menus API to fetch the restaurant data.
+  - [ ] Utilize the Menus API to retrieve restaurant data and dynamically add more categories to the menu.
   - [ ] Implement filters and search functionality to easily find specific menu items.